 Not sure where to start?
 My 7-Day Learn To Crochet Challenge will give you step by step guidance on where to start, what to learn next, & how to get started on your first project!Click Here to Join the FREE 7-day Challenge!

-Learn To Crochet: Double Crochet Stitch Picture Tutorial
+How To Do A Double Crochet For Beginners: Picture Tutorial

 When you’re first starting out, I suggest learning with a medium weight yarn (#4) and a 5mm crochet hook.
 I also recommend using a lighter color, that way you can really see and count your stitches.